MartinWinton/Twitter/README.md

 - [x] Profile pics are medium quality for optimal choice between loading and clarity
 - [x] On timelines and users' profile pages retweets by the user are shown
 - [x] Users can tap on profiles and tweet details on any profile page
+- [x] Tweets with media align with autolayout